• Skip to primary navigation

 • If using frozen fish, allow fish to fully thaw before preparing to smoke

 • Rinse fish one final time before adding to brine.
-This just double checks to make certain nothing was overlooked in the cleaning process
+This just double check to make certain nothing was overlooked in the cleaning process

 Making the brine